jp-fsstudio/android-template/README.md

 * Release build signing and naming configuration

 ##What's not included
-* [Crashlytics](crashlytics.com): they live in their own world, and including their plugin in template project just fails the build, if `apikey` is not specified.
-Also, getting `apikey` without an IDE plugin is impossible.
-You can get it [here](https://crashlytics.com/downloads/android-studio)
 * Test coverage: still in the process of figuring out what's the best way to enable unit test coverage for Android with Robolectric.
 Any suggestions will be highly appreciated

 ##Setup